Understanding Email Services: A crash course in email jargon

 WebMail.
 WebMail applications have several advantages:

-- Read It Anywhere – They allow you to read (and send) email from any computer that is connected to the Internet and which has a modern web browser.
+- Read It Anywhere – They allow you to read (and send) email from any computer that is connected to the Internet and that has a modern web browser.

 - No Special Software – Beyond a modern web browser, which comes with most computers, no special software is required to use WebMail, and no time needs to be spent configuring software.